DebbieJara/rappiplus-revenue-retention-analysis/README.md

 ## What the Data Revealed

 - The business is profitable overall: $9.62M revenue and $2.92M net profit (~30% margin).
-- Two products, Jacket-Winter-M and Laptop-Gaming-16GB, operate at a loss (-$57,235 and -$417,351) despite being among the top sellers by volume, a cost structure problem, not a demand problem.
+- Two products, Jacket-Winter-M and Laptop-Gaming-16GB, operate at a loss (-$57,235 and -$417,351): Jacket-Winter-M is a top-4 seller by volume, while Laptop-Gaming-16GB sells at a mid-tier volume, a cost structure problem, not a demand problem.
 - The checkout funnel loses the vast majority of users before purchase, with the sharpest drop (89.13%) occurring between entering payment info and completing the purchase.
 - The proposed checkout redesign showed no statistically significant lift in conversion (p = 0.416), not enough evidence to justify shipping it.
 - 45 orders (0.12% of volume) couldn't be matched to a catalog product, pointing to a data capture issue upstream.